adamdwhite/Openly/README.md

  * My goals in programming this application are as follows:
    * To build a full-stack application using Ruby on Rails.
-   * To incorporate the functionality of asynchronous instant messaging between _multiple types of_ users.
+   * To incorporate the functionality of asynchronous instant messaging between Client and Counselor users.
    * To build and maintain a safe environment to foster improved mental health and advice for clients seeking help.
    * To ensure secure confidentiality and security for communication and financial transactions.